2023 Solar Incentives Guide for Niagara Falls, NY - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the end of the current program.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-Your local Niagara Falls solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Niagara Falls solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives